ESSENTIAL ANIMAL SERVICES TRAINING (EAST)

 - Scenario Tabletop Exercises & Practical Scenarios

 This academy is taught in partnership with Colorado State University.
 Upon successful completion, students will receive a certificate and are eligible to apply for continuing education credits from Colorado State University.
-Veterinary professionals may apply to receive CEUs from Colorado State University Veterinary Teaching Hospital.
+Veterinary professionals may apply to receive CEUs from CSU Veterinary Teaching Hospital.

 This training is accepted by Texas DHS for their ACO certification.
 If your state requires official approval of training to meet your certification needs, please contact us so we may pursue gaining appropriate approval.